StudioDeTelevision/admiraljs/README.md

 ## Schemas.json
 >admiraljs/custom/myproject/config/schemas.json

 It's just a Array of schema definition objects [{...},{....}] that MUST BE SET IN ORDER TO EDIT SOMETHING FROM THE DATABASE :)

+### Live schema edition

+You can edit your schemas.json file at runtime, using the params button in the bottom left corner.
+Changes will be applied to the current admiraljs instance running, but won't change the original schemas.json file - this has to be done manually.

 ### Schema Object Structure:
 > **Example of a minimal "post" schema structure:  **